gperdrizet/llm_detector/setup_notes.md

 pip install schedule
 '''

-Installed h5py for data storage:
+Installed h5py for data storage along with PyTables so it can interface with Pandas:

 '''text
 pip install h5py
+pip install tables
 '''